rlauer6/doc-converter/README.md

 ```

 You'll want to install the RPMs in an accessible place so the
-CloudFormation script can grab them during the stack creation.
+CloudFormation template can grab them during the stack creation.
 You
 specify where the RPMs were installed using the -u option of the
 `libreoffice-create-stack` script.